Back to Nature – the Transformation of our Grounds

 We started talking about it amongst ourselves then quickly realized that what was being asked was pretty darn reasonable.
 We looked again at the periwinkle spreading out into the forests.
 Perhaps we could turn this into a fun, education project for us and for our guests.

-Around the same time, we became aware that one of our long time guests, Judith Adam, was a famous horticulturalist.
+Around the same time, we became aware that one of our long time guests, Judith Adam, was a well-known, experienced horticulturalist.
 After a few emails back and forth with Judith, whose enthusiasm was immediately infectious, we were on our way to putting together our gardening project: to gradually get the Arowhon Pine’s grounds back to its natural state.

 Chapter Two – Introducing Judith Adam